openshift-labs/lab-developing-with-odo/workshop/content/060-creating-new-binary-component.md

 A selection of runtimes, frameworks, and other components is available on an OpenShift cluster for building your applications.

-``odo`` can connect to *OpenShift's Software Catalog* and provide a list of supported components and services. *Components* are the runtimes that the platform provides for you to build your component's source.
+``odo`` can connect to *OpenShift's Service Catalog* and provide a list of supported components and services. *Components* are the runtimes that the platform provides for you to build your component's source.
 We will see what services are in a later chapter.

 To list the available component types in the catalog, run: